patinhooh/patinhooh-vscode-theme/README.md

 ## Overview

 Crafted because nothing out there matched my style.
 It's sharp, vibrant, and exactly what I needed.
-If you're looking for a theme that strikes a perfect balance between vibrancy and clarity, patinhooh-theme might be exactly what you've been searching for.
+If you're looking for a theme that strikes a perfect balance between vibrancy and clarity, this theme might be exactly what you've been searching for.

 **Enjoy the Theme!**